Infinite-channel deep stable convolutional neural networks: Abstract

 \section{Abstract}

-The interplay between infinite-width neural networks (NNs) and classes of Gaussian processes (GPs) is well known since the seminal work of \citet{neal2012bayesian}.
-While numerous theoretical refinements have been proposed in the recent years, the interplay between NNs and GPs relies on two critical distributional assumptions on the NN's parameters: A1) finite variance; A2) independent and identical distribution (iid).
-In this paper, we consider the problem of removing A1 in the general context of deep feed-forward convolutional NNs.
-In particular, we assume iid parameters distributed according to a stable distribution and we show that the infinite-channel limit of a deep feed-forward convolutional NNs, under suitable scaling, is a stochastic process with multivariate stable finite-dimensional distributions.
-Such a limiting distribution is then characterized through an explicit backward recursion for its parameters over the layers.
-Our contribution extends results of \citet{stablebehaviour} to convolutional architectures, and it paves the way to expand exciting recent lines of research that rely on classes of GP limits.
+The connection between infinite-width neural networks (NNs) and Gaussian processes (GPs) is well known since the seminal work of \citet{neal2012bayesian}.
+While numerous theoretical refinements have been proposed in recent years, the connection between NNs and GPs relies on two critical distributional assumptions on the NN's parameters: i) finite variance ii) independent and identical distribution (iid).
+In this paper, we consider the problem of removing assumption i) in the context of deep feed-forward convolutional NNs.
+We show that the infinite-channel limit of a deep feed-forward convolutional NNs, under suitable scaling, is a stochastic process with multivariate stable finite-dimensional distributions, and we give an explicit recursion over the layers for their parameters.
+Our contribution extends recent results of \citet{stablebehaviour} to convolutional architectures, and it paves the way to exciting lines of research that rely on GP limits.